-Cheryl Detrick, CEO & President
+Cheryl Detrick, President & Chief Executive Officer

 "I have an almost pathological need to make a difference.
 Once I discovered there was a thing called "community action," I was completely in awe of the accomplishments community action has made over 50 years and wanted to be part of helping people improve their lives."

 In January of 2016, I joined 71 staff in 26 programs who share my (almost pathological) need to make a difference.
 I am also a passionate (and compassionate) community developer.
 One of the National Community Action Network Theory of Change Community Action Goals states we create "communities where people with low incomes live are healthy and offer economic opportunity," - and it fits me to a "T"!
 I spent the first 15 years of my career in commercial & residential construction (12 of them as the owner of construction company) and the next 15 years in non-profit management and leadership with 13 years in the chamber of commerce world.
 During that 15 years, my passions were health and health improvement as well as helping people start businesses, assisting business owners and leaders to grow their business and themselves, and diving deep in community development.
 Those 30 years have combined together in this role at NEWCAP.